 If the dimensions of rivets are not specified on the design drawing, you can determine the rivet size based on the following rules:

-Minimum Diameter of Rivet Shank (D) = Thickness of all sheets to be joined (S)/4
+Minimum Diameter of Rivet Shank (D) = 3 x Thickness of the Thickest Sheet That is Being Joined

 Length of Rivet Shank (L) = S + Allowance (A)

+A general rule is that the rivet should have a diameter of at least three times the thickness of the thickest sheet that is being joined.
 Please note that the value of D (diameter) is the minimum option of the rivet shank diameter, and the rivet shank must be longer than the thickness of all materials to be riveted, otherwise, there will be no allowance for fastening.
+According to the military standard, so the bucked counter head diameter of the rivet joint must be larger than 1.4 times the diameter of the shank.
 The allowance depends on the type of rivets and applications.
-For example, if the calculation result of the diameter is 2mm and the result of length is 12.5mm, you can choose a rivet 3 * 12.
+Then how to determine the correct size of rivets?

 The rivet diameter is related to the drill required to make a hole through which the rivet pass.
 After determining the rivet size and putting the sheets, the hole size must be marked for drilling.
 So, it’s important to know the rivet hole size before the installation.
 Generally, the actual diameter of the rivet is slightly smaller than that of the hole need to be drilled.
 Ideally, a rivet should be placed in a hole which is 4-6 thousandths of an inch larger in diameter.
 This allows the rivet to be easily and fully inserted, then make the rivet expand, tightly fill the gap and maximize strength.